cambridge-ceu/csd3/docs/applications/rjags.md

 --with-jags-includedir=${hpcwork}/include'
 ```

-As is the the module `jags-4.3.0-gcc-5.4.0-4z5shby`,Iwe would see this error message with R 4.1.0,
+As is with the module `jags-4.3.0-gcc-5.4.0-4z5shby`,Iwe would see this error message with R 4.1.0,
 ```
 ** testing if installed package can be loaded from temporary location
 Error: package or namespace load failed for ‘rjags’: